fkhan00/MKS22X-Final_Project/README.md

 - created the Armada subclass of Ships 15 health, 1 speed, if killed, all onScreen bullets' combo jump to 6
 - added Piercing bullet pickup.
 Alex's optimization made this much easier

+Alex:
+- added comments to make new additions of code much easier
+- reorganized/optimized code (and fixed bugs that came with it)
+- new pickup (yet to be implemented): more ships (spawn rate up)